CallaDuffield/Data-Journalism-Final-Project/README.md

  # Story Summary and Additional Sourcing
  The data I compiled represents many communities in California that are impacted by wildfires.
+But how are these grants impacting individuals?
+Are the resources being used efficiently and effectively on the county level?
+Do the grants target the causes of wildfires that most need addresing?
+For further information on grants, I can comb through the grant project descriptions <https://www.fire.ca.gov/media/ymoohf13/final_fy-2020-21-cci-fire-prevention-grant-recipient-list-accessible-10-18-2021.pdf> and compare the goals with wildfire safety and education needs in each county.